pairinteraction/pairinteraction/docs/contribute/getting_started.rst

         pip install -e .[test,doc]

-    Or you can build solely the C++ backend using ``cmake``.
+    Or, you can build solely the C++ backend using ``cmake``.
 This manual approach is recommended if you are planning to contribute to the C++ backend because it allows for a faster build more fine-grained control.

     .. code-block:: bash